Van Gogh's Flowers: Everything to Know About His Floral Paintings

 Paris: the colorful experimentation

-Arles: the sunlight of the Sunflowers
+Arles: the solar light of the Sunflowers

-Saint-Rémy: the fragile peace of the Irises
+Saint-Rémy: the fragile peace of the Iris

 Auvers-sur-Oise: the roses of twilight